gitsindonesia/ui-component/docs/components/editor.md

 # Editor

-CKEditor component integrated with `vee-validate` for validation.
+The `VEditor` component is an integration of the CKEditor component with `vee-validate` for validation.

 ## Usage

 ### Basic Usage

+To use the `VEditor` component, bind it to a `value` using the `v-model` directive:

 ```vue
 <script setup lang="ts">